pogon0/Pogono-clock-for--bersicht/README.md

 # Pogono clock for Übersicht

-A small clock with date for Übersicht in Swedish https://tracesof.net/uebersicht/
+A small clock-widget with date in Swedish for Übersicht.

+https://tracesof.net/uebersicht/

 ![Widget Preview](img/pogono-clock-widget.png)